 GDE for Latin America

-In the road map for Latin America for 2023, prioritised activities are presented for the university-wide work during the year but does not exclude other issues that may become relevant for prioritisation.
+In the roadmap for Latin America for 2024, prioritised activities are presented for the university-wide work during the year but does not exclude other issues that may become relevant for prioritisation.
 This is in accordance with the method used for the platform for strategic work, which Lund University is working to regarding 2023–2024.

 Read more about support and tools for responsible engagement